 - 5 Ways to Fill a Sketchbook: Fun Drawing Ideas and Sketchbook Hacks by Windy Iris Art (video)

 Welcome to the end of the blog post!
 I know, it was a long one.
 But I do hope you enjoyed it as much as I enjoyed writing it.
 I do have a free bonus for you, as a reward for making this far.
-I have made a sketchbook checklist, as well as over ten more exclusive resources you can get when you sign up for my newsletter (by the way, there’s also a secret Discord server you get to join once you have been signed up for a month).
+I have made a sketchbook checklist, as well as over ten more exclusive resources you can get when you sign up for my newsletter.
 Sign up below to get your exclusive bonuses!

 Subscribe to Eledris

 Do you have another tip for filling a sketchbook?
 How long does it take you to fill one?
-Feel free to post your stats to the comment section!
+Feel free to email me to firstname.lastname@example.org, I’d love to chat!

 How to Fill a Sketchbook FAQ